graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/howto_publish_site.md

 # HowTo publish the site

-This page is more an internal howto, as publishing a site is really complex, from the maven-site-plugin, to the github configuration to use a specific domain, through the issue of the multi-module stuff.
+This page is more an internal howto, to remind of the step to publish the project web site, as publishing a site is really complex, from the maven-site-plugin, to the github configuration to use a specific domain, through the issue of the multi-module stuff.

+And of course, if it can be useful for anyone to publish a site, then, it's nice! :)

 ## Configuring the domain name